-Ko Tao is surrounded by dive sites — more than 20, in fact, with the furthest being no more that 45 minutes away.
+Ko Tao is surrounded by over 20 dive sites, with the furthest being no more that 45 minutes away.
 Most operators run two dive trips a day, the first leaving around 07:00, returning around midday and the second leaving about midday, returning around 17:00.
 Each trip is a two-dive trip and most centres offer regular night dives too.

 White Rock is also a very popular site, can be enjoyed by all levels of divers and is probably one of the best places to spot turtles.
 It’s popular for night diving too as that’s where the barracuda go to hunt.
-Personally I prefer Twins for a night dive as everyone else is at White Rock and you will usually have the site to yourself.
+Twins is a good alternative for a night dive as everyone else is at White Rock and you will usually have the site to yourself!
 During the day Twins is a popular spot for training and it has an artificial reef off to one side, which allows students to practise mastering their buoyancy without harming themselves or the reef.

 Ko Tao has a number of other artificial reefs, with some encompassing nurseries to help ensure the future biodiversity of the reefs and their resistance to bleaching and disease.
 Some are simply offered as training grounds for divers and relief of pressure on other sites.
 The most famous one would be the shipwreck of the HTMS Sattakut.
-The vessel was sunk on purpose more than a year ago and is a great spot for wreck-diving or even wreck penetration for the more adventurous.
+The vessel was sunk on purpose in 2011 and is a great spot for wreck-diving or even wreck penetration for the more adventurous.

 If you are a student diver you will most likely visit some of the shallower bays in your initial dives.
 Spots like Japanese Gardens, Mango Bay and Ao Leuk offer calm shallow dives to get you into the swing of things.
 Don’t be put off by this if you are more experienced as there are some macro gems in these locations and they are great for photographers too.

 As for when to come, November is monsoon and the conditions can be far from ideal — you will actually find that many centres close for this month.
-April, May, September and October are when we traditionally see the most whale sharks however you can be lucky at any time of year – they don’t carry calendars!
+April, May, September and October are when the island traditionally see the most whale sharks however you can be lucky at any time of year – they don’t carry calendars!
 June offers lovely conditions and the island is relatively quiet.
-Christmas and New Year, July and particularly August are busy and under no circumstances do I recommend that you arrive without a room booked.
+Christmas and New Year, July and particularly August are busy and a reservation is a good idea.